Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Instabilities

 \citep{Klahr_Hubbard_2014}, where $\gamma$ is the heat capacity ratio of the gas, $\kappa_R$ is the radial epicyclic frequency and $N_R^2$ refers to the square of the radial Brunt-V\"ais\"al\"a-frequency, which is indicating stability when positive, and buoyancy driven instability when negative. \ADD{The necessary condition for COS to develop is thus given by a radially buoyant stratification ($N_R^2 <0$), which is expected to be present in the optically thick regions of the disk.
 The growth rate's dependency on perturbation wavenumber therefore enters \autoref{COS_rate} via the thermal relaxation time $\tau_{\mathrm{relax}}=\tau_{\mathrm{diff}}\propto k^{-2}$ (see \autoref{subsec:therm}).
-The assumption of $\tau_{\mathrm{relax}}=\tau_{\mathrm{diff}}$ is justified in this case, because the necessary condition $N_R <0$ requires the disk to be optically thick. \\ The wavenumbers leading to significant growth of perturbations have to fulfill $k_z \gg k_R$, which implies radially elongated and vertically unextended motions ($k\approx k_z$) \citep{Klahr_Hubbard_2014,Lyra_2014}.
-Using the \cite{Klahr_Hubbard_2014} growth rate, which was derived in a radially, but not vertically stratified disk-setup, in the context of our fully stratified models is thus justified because of the linear modes' much stronger dependency on radial structure, than on vertical stratification.} The sign of $N_R^2$ directly depends on the radial density and temperature structure of the disks in terms of
+The assumption of $\tau_{\mathrm{relax}}=\tau_{\mathrm{diff}}$ is justified in this case, because the necessary condition $N_R <0$ requires the disk to be optically thick. \\ The wavenumbers leading to significant growth of perturbations have to fulfil $k_z \gg k_R$, which implies radially elongated and vertically unextended motions ($k\approx k_z$) \citep{Klahr_Hubbard_2014,Lyra_2014} and thus we estimate the influence of vertical stratification onto the growth rates as unimportant.
+Therefore it is justified to use the \cite{Klahr_Hubbard_2014} growth rate, which was derived in a radially, but not vertically stratified disk-setup.} The sign of $N_R^2$ directly depends on the radial (cylindrical) density and temperature structure of the disks in terms of

 from which we derive the radial slope in pressure \CORR{$\beta_P = \beta_{\rho} + \beta_{T}$ and specific entropy $\beta_S = \beta_{T} + (1-\gamma)\beta_{\rho}$ }resulting in the expression

 \citep{2013ApJ...765..115R} where $H/R$ represents the disk's aspect ratio with respect to the local pressure scale height $H$, i.e. an expression for the temperature of the disk \ADD{and $\Omega$ is the local Keplerian angular frequency}.
 Since this overstability relies on entropy differences between perturbed fluid parcels and their surrounding, relaxation times have to be neither too small nor too large.
 In the first case, a fluid element would always adopt the temperature of its surrounding.
 Its movement would be isothermal and no buoyant force would act on it, which means that Rayleigh's stability criterion applies to it.
 The latter case describes an adiabatic perturbation, where the fluid's entropy stays constant during its epicyclic motion.
 This means that it follows a stable, buoyancy adjusted epicycle \citep{Latter_2016}.
 The relaxation time for maximum growth of the linear phase was also calculated by \cite{Klahr_Hubbard_2014} to be